zonneplan/KiBot/README.md

 ### Default global options

 The section `global` contains default global options that affects all the outputs.
-Currently only one option is supported.
+Currently only a few option are supported.

 #### Default *output* option